xinykou/FGDILP/README.md

 We also provide the code for the vicuna-7B and llama-7B-chat models.

 ## Citation
+Our paper has been accepted by ***Neurocomputing***.
 If you find our work helpful, please consider citing our paper:
 ````
 @article{selfdiagnosisdetoxication,
   title={Fine-Grained Detoxification via Instance-Level Prefixes for Large Language Models},